If you’ve ever been a recipient of EBT, you could benefit from knowing what you can and cannot buy with EBT.

 You can usually find this out by looking at the door of the retailer you are entering.
 If there is a Quest logo with a $ sign on the left bottom corner, they accept EBT cash benefits.

-Some even have a sticker with a brown paper bag full of groceries that state "we accept food stamps here."
+Some even have a sticker with a brown paper bag full of groceries that states "We accept food stamps here."
 It doesn't get more easy to understand than that.

 What can EBT cash benefits buy?